Object Storage on JUDAC

 Beside classical POSIX file systems, JUST offers an object storage interface to store, manage, and access large amounts of data via HTTP.
 Data projects can request access to this resource via the JARDS portal.

-Access endpoint for client authentication is an OpenStack Keystone instance at just-keystone.fz-juelich.de:5000, which is connected to the JuDoor user database.
+Access endpoint for client authentication is the MinIO service at just-object.fz-juelich.de:9000, which is connected to an JSC openID provider which delegates authentication to JuDoor .

 Important